Skip to sub navigation Skip to main content

 Research and development (R&D) tax credits

-Small and medium sized enterprises can claim for R&D relief if a research and development project seeks to achieve an advance in overall knowledge or capability in a field of science or technology, through the resolution of a scientific or technological uncertainty.
+Small and medium-sized enterprises (SMEs) can claim for R&D relief if a research and development project seeks to achieve an advance in overall knowledge or capability in a field of science or technology, through the resolution of a scientific or technological uncertainty.

 Intellectual Property